ungive/loon/api/specification.md

 The `max_cache_duration` indicates the maximum duration in seconds for which the response data may be cached on the server.
-A value of 0 indicates that the data should not be cached.
+A value of 0 indicates that the data should not be stored in any cache.
-If this value is larger than the maximum cache duration in the `Constraints`, then the maximum value from the Constraints will be used (without any error).

 The `filename` may contain an optional filename, which will be used as the filename for the data,